Current LeadershipJewish Women's Fund of Atlanta Executive Committee and Professional Team

 Barbra Hirsh, Membership Chair

-Rachel received her bachelor’s from Brown University in Psychology and Judaic Studies, her master’s in Social Work from Columbia University, and her master’s in Jewish Studies from The Jewish Theological Seminary of America.
-During her time at Columbia and JTS, Rachel participated in a special Jewish Communal Service program.
-She is a proud alumna of AVODAH: The Jewish Service Corps, which was the official launch of her career as a Jewish communal professional.
+Rachel received her bachelor’s from Brown University in Psychology and Judaic Studies, her master’s in Social Work from Columbia University, and her master’s in Jewish Studies from The Jewish Theological Seminary of America, where she specialized in Jewish Communal Service.
+She is a proud alumna of AVODAH: The Jewish Service Corps, which was the official launch of her career as a Jewish communal professional (although her passion for social justice can be traced back to age 12).
+Though she’s lived in Atlanta since 2012, a horse farm in Lexington, Kentucky will always be her true home.

-Dina Fuchs-Beresin, Program Manager, comes to Jewish Women’s Fund of Atlanta after spending six years with the Atlanta Jewish Film Festival.
+Program Manager, Dina Fuchs-Beresin joined Jewish Women’s Fund of Atlanta after spending six years with the Atlanta Jewish Film Festival.
 After starting her career as a journalist with CNN and The Oprah Winfrey Show, Dina segued to the non-profit world, working as the Media Relations Manager for the Jewish Federation of Greater Atlanta.
-She is also known throughout the community for her freelance work with various publications, including The Atlanta Jewish Times, Atlanta magazine, Jezebel magazine, Southern Accents, Pink, and Catalyst.
-Dina and her husband Todd are the proud parents of two children and active members of Congregation B’nai Torah.
+As a writer, her work has appeared in various publications, including The Atlanta Journal-Constitution, Atlanta Jewish Times, Atlanta magazine, Jezebel magazine, Southern Accents, Pink, and Catalyst.
+Dina was the founding co-chair of PJ Library in Atlanta and currently serves on the board of Jewish Women’s Connection of Atlanta.
+She and her husband Todd reside in Sandy Springs and have a teenager at The Weber School and a middle schooler at Davis Academy.